 All facilities that produce merchandise sold by Walmart must adhere to a set of minimum standards for fire and building safety.
 In addition to compliance with our global safety standards and compliance with local laws, Walmart will not permit production in facilities that have one or more of the following structural fire safety characteristics:

 - A residential building that has been converted into an industrial facility

 - Facilities in a multi-story building with a ground-floor marketplace or commercial shops on any floor

 - Facilities in a multi-story building shared with other enterprises under separate ownership

 - Facilities with a rooftop that is partially obstructed (must be 100% clear)

 - Facilities where there is a residence located within the building

-Comprehensive Audit Program
+Comprehensive Inspection Program

 Our audit program is designed to identify risks and provide information that can help factories take comprehensive preventative measures to prevent fires.
 In 2010, we conducted an evaluation focused on fire safety in factories in Bangladesh.
 Factories that fell under the following high risk categories were asked to phase out production to safer facilities:

 - Factories in multi-story industrial buildings shared with other factories